 From depositories to the field, around 52 percent of the FSM businesses still follow manual tracking and update processes like:

 - Spare parts brought in as new or unused ones

 - Live location tracking of work order parts

 By automating these with FSM software, you can reduce the time spent in inventory.
 This kind of inventory management is an intelligent way of running a business.

 Work order management

 The problem of transcription errors increases dramatically with the more service calls a technician runs in a day.
-With each technician handling multiple calls the opportunity to put incorrect information on wrong piece of paper (wrong call) becomes increasingly likely.
+With each technician handling multiple calls, the opportunity to put incorrect information on the wrong piece of paper (wrong call) becomes increasingly likely.
 When you digitize the work order process these sorts of mistakes become a rarity.